luisdrita/Thesis/readme.md

 [02/02/19] Implemented D3.js (using Canvas and SVG) and Cytoscape.js interface.
 App deployed to a web server - Credits to [Heroku](https://dashboard.heroku.com/);

 [04/02/19] Louvain algorithm bug corrected.
 Enhanced interface.
 User is now able to provide input of several parameters;

+[12/02/19] Implemented 2 algorithms that generate Girvan-Newman and Lancichinetti-Fortunato-Radicchi synthetic networks;

 [Next] Benchmark algorithms;